chungg/chungg.github.io/_posts/2018-01-09-groupby-statistics.markdown

                                            "mean", np_min_group.max())
 {% endhighlight %}

-using this series, we'll aggregating across 3 series, filling in missing values with 0 (although there are no missing values in this case):
+using this series, we'll aggregate across 3 identical series, filling in missing values with 0 (although there are no missing values in this case):

 {% highlight python %}
 # gnocchi4.0 code